 PORT 104 Intensive Elementary Portuguese (5) Five hours of lecture per week.
-Not open to students who have completed PORT 101.
+Not open to students who have completed PORT101.
 Intensive elementary course focusing on basic grammar structures and skills in speaking, listening, reading, and writing.
 Video and computer materials are integrated into the course.

 PORT 204 Intensive Intermediate Portuguese (5) Five hours of lecture per week.
-Prerequisites: PORT 104 or PORT 102.
-Not open to students who have completed PORT 203.
-Credit will be granted for only one of the following: PORT 203 or PORT 204.
+Prerequisite: PORT104.
+Not open to students who have completed PORT203.
 Intensive intermediate course focusing on appropriate level grammar structures and skills in speaking, listening, reading, and writing.
 Video and computer materials are integrated into the course.
 Satisfies ARHU foreign language requirement.

-PORT 205 Intermediate Conversation (3) Prerequisite: PORT 203 or permission of department.
+PORT 205 Intermediate Conversation (3) Prerequisite: PORT204 or permission of department.
 Development of oral skills in Portuguese.
 Intensive conversation on contemporary issues.